 Key Features of the Education System

 Educational policy is created at the central level.
-The Ministry of Education, Science, Culture and Sports is responsible for the overall educational policy.
+The Ministry of Education is responsible for the overall educational policy.

 Public financing of the up-to-the-university education is carried out entirely from the central level, with some contribution from the local self-governments.
 When it comes to the financing of public institutions of higher education, the mutual rights and obligations between the public institution and the Government for the implementation of study programs of the I and II cycle of studies are regulated by the financing agreement.
 In May 2019, a Financing Agreement was signed between the Government of Montenegro and the University of Montenegro, for a period of three years.
 The new, so-called contractual funding model, will for the first time give a clear insight into the relationship of input and output parameters, as well as the performance of the university, all in order to improve the quality of work at the University.